ervinn/windowsPopup/README.md

 We have the following main functionality directives, so far, we adding more as we go along ... :
 - ***wnp-popup*** : directive.
 Clicking this link will open the secondary window.
 Use the left click
 - ***wnp-model*** : directive.
 Use this directive to link parent model to child model.-
 - ***wnp-pop*** : directive.
 Use this directive to open Model window instead of browser window.
-Use the right click, "contextmenu" to open Modal.
+The default is to use the right click, "contextmenu" to open Modal.
+The default can be overwritten by adding ''wnp-left-click'' or ''wnp-dbl-click'' attributes.

 The ***wnp-popup*** directive has all the attributes that are needed to pass on to 'window.open()' method's parameters.
 Plus is has some additional attributes to configure ***wnp-popup*** directive.